theJonathanXue/TFTLittleLegendsDatabase/README.md

 Performed CRUD actions on a database, from a node.js web app.

 There is photo adding and CRUD actions, but only for admin users.
-Try it yourself with admin password: "LLLover"
+Try it yourself with admin password: "theJonathanXue"

 ## Built with